acgfbr/acheisuacara.com.br/README.md

 ## Prerequisites

 - Go 1.16 or higher
-- MySQL 5.7 or higher
+- MySQL 8 or higher ( i am using an external mysql xd )
 - Redis 6.0 or higher

 ## Installation